tildetown/rodo/README.md

 # Platforms

+Below is a list of platform(s) that `rodo` is currently available for.

 * GNU/Linux

 # Requirements

+Below is a list of items needed for running `rodo` on your machine.

 * [Racket 6.x](https://racket-lang.org/)
 * [Git](https://git-scm.com/) (Optional method for downloading using `git clone`)

 # Downloading

+Currently, there are two ways to download the source code.
+Please choose one:

 * Via GitHub on a web browser
     1. Click the *Clone or download* button at the top of this page
     2. Click *Download ZIP* from the drop-down list

 * Via Git